 The great thing about the Venture card is that you'll earn two miles for every $1 spent, no matter your purchase, unlike the with the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®, which restricts double rewards earnings to select categories.
 Plus, with the Capital One Venture, you can fly any airline, stay at any hotel, anytime and not have to worry about blackout dates.
 Plus, you can transfer your miles to numerous leading travel loyalty programs.
 This is a huge plus for those looking for flexibility with which airline they travel.

-New Venture; members can earn 60,000 miles after spending $3,000 within the first three months (worth up to $600 in travel).
+New Venture; members can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 The annual fee is similar as with the CitiBusiness® / AAdvantage® Platinum Select® Mastercard® ($95 a year with the Capital One card; with the Citi card, $99, waived for first 12 months) and even though there is still a fee, the rewards-earning ease and flexible redemption offers certainly make it worth it.

 The biggest drawback here is that since this isn't a business card, and you won't have the same business tools or access to employee cards that you have with the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®, so it might be best for smaller businesses.